Signed in as:

 H4L expands this vision globally.
 It blends modern medicine, traditional healing, nutrition, and emerging technologies to help people live healthier, longer, and more fulfilling lives.

-Our first global conference, held June 26–27, 2026 in Vancouver and Edmonton, brings together leaders in medical AI, integrative medicine, brain health, nutrition, and traditional sciences.
+Our first global conference, held June 26–28, 2026 in Edmonton and Vancouver (with virtual streaming), brings together leaders in medical AI, integrative medicine, brain health, nutrition, and traditional sciences.
 It is more than an event — it is the beginning of a shared movement toward a preventive future.

 H4L is committed to creating preventive health hubs around the world, building programs that support seniors and vulnerable communities, and fostering collaboration across medicine, technology, and culture.
 Our goal is simple: to make lifelong wellness possible for everyone.